 In lieu of ticket payments or beverage fees, we ask that you donate whatever you are able, to the list of NGOs we’ve provided.

 The program includes a series of readings by Zaina Arafat, Elif Batuman, Mona Eltahawy, Leyla Hamedi, Mina Hamedi, Nazli Koca, Alana Saab, Mina Seçkin.
-And will be followed by a screening of Breaking Fast with Coca Cola by Amy Omar.
+And followed by a screening of Breaking Fast with Coca Cola by Amy Omar.

 Breaking Fast with Coca Cola (Writer / Director: Amy Omar; Producers: Karine Benzaria; Jordan Hart; Amy Omar): After growing up in the secular households of their Turkish immigrant parents in the Midwest, Özlem and Ada are desperate to celebrate a tradition of their own.
 For the first time, they embark on a day of fasting and a night of feasting for Ramadan.